 Identifying the effectiveness of these medications requires persistence, as each take 4 – 6 weeks before results will be realized.
 And, it’s necessary to weigh the benefits versus any negative side effects, which could involve confusion and constipation in memantine, and nausea, vomiting and a reduced heart rate with cholinesterase inhibitors.

 One of the best ways to aid those with Alzheimer’s disease live life to the fullest is by employing the services of a specially qualified caregiver who understands and will help take care of the varied struggles of dementia.
-Contact the care team at Home Sweet Home In-Home Care to discover more about our professional, compassionate Portage in home care services for seniors and how we can help your family.
-To learn more about all of the other areas we serve throughout southwest Michigan, please visit our Service Area page.
+Contact the care team at Home Sweet Home In-Home Care to discover more about our professional, compassionate dementia care Portage, MI and the surrounding area trust.
+For a full list of all of the areas we serve throughout southwest Michigan, please visit our Service Area page.